Date of Award:

 Modeling in combination with reinforcement of the model was not sufficient to increase prosocial behaviors significantly beyond the performance of a control group.
 The contribution of peer modeling to the facilitation of prosocial behaviors in the early elementary grades appears slight.
 Nevertheless, peer models were especially influential in inhibiting prosocial behaviors by the modeling of antisocial responses.
 The observation of reinforcement contingencies applied to models only slightly increased prosocial behaviors and can not be considered a potent variable in this behavior domain.

 Sanok, Richard Louis, "The Imitation of Prosocial Behaviors in Children: The Effects of Peer and Adult Models and Vicarious Reinforcement" (1980).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3551.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .